 Your loved one might have choices for end-of-life care.
 Options might include:

 - Home care.
-Many people choose to die at home or in the home of a family member.
+Most people prefer to die at home or in the home of a family member.
 You can assume the role of caregiver or hire home care services for support.
 Hospice care — services that help ensure the highest quality of life for whatever time remains — can be provided at home as well.

 When you discuss the options with your loved one, consider his or her preferences as well as special physical, emotional and psychosocial needs.
 Evaluate how much support can be provided by family members and friends.
 For help determining the best option, talk with your loved one's health care team or a social worker.
 You might ask for a referral to palliative or hospice care specialists — health care providers trained in specific care for people nearing the end of life.